 1978 Holds 50th year memorial exhibitions at Takashimaya Galleries in Tokyo, Osaka & Kyoto

 Takeichi’s uncle, Kanjiro Kawai, never signed his works either.

 Kanjiro did not like his works to be treated ostentatiously as "works of art.
 This was because he believed that beautiful things are never special.
 Beautiful things are not something that can be created only by special people, but also reside in the handiwork of unknown craftsmen.

 There is another important artist Shoji Hamada, he didn’t sign either.

 It is said that this is because he tried to be a craftsman rather than an individual artist in the spirit of folk art.

 Kanjiro Kawai and Hamada were main member of the Japanese Mingei (Folk) movement.

-Not signing on works is kind of Mingei philosophy.
+Not signing work is part of the Mingei philosophy.

-Shoji Hamada and Kanjiro Kawai are well known as no-sign artists.
+Shoji Hamada and Kanjiro followed this idea, they are well known as no-sign artists.

 The signature on the box is by Takeichi Kawai.